billdavisjr/wbd_fsd_project3/README.md

 - The GUI framework used for the site is the Materialize framework
     - http://archives.materializecss.com/0.100.2/about.html

-- Third party frameworks used are:
+- Third party Python frameworks used are:
     - Flask
     - flask-pymongo
     - dnspython
     And the frameworks they in turn might use; see the requirements.txt file (or generate it)

+- Third party JavaScript frameworks
+    - jQuery

+- Other
+    - Google Fonts / Material Icons